andrmuel/gr-dab/README.md

 gr-dab contains everything needed to get audio from DAB and DAB+

-Much of the code was developed as part of "Google Summer of Code 2017" by Moritz Luca Schmid. (the completion of audio reception of DAB and DAB+)
+Much of the code was developed as part of "Google Summer of Code 2017" by Moritz Luca Schmid. (the completion of audio reception of DAB and DAB+).
+His fork can be found here: https://github.com/kit-cel/gr-dab The fork also contains everything needed for transmission of DAB radio.
+It does however have a number of external dependencies which makes it slightly more tricky to install than this version without TX.

 This package requires that gnuradio-core is already installed.
 It also depends on some GNU Radio prerequisites, such as Boost and